 \subsection{Line Profile Fits for IC443}

-We follow the same roadmap for prediction of CO line profile with IC443.
-Excition models were used to estimate shock properties in both observations of \cite{van_dishoeck_submillimeter_1993} and \cite{rho_shocked_2021}. \cite{reach_supernova_2019} has developed theoretical line profile prediction for H$_2$ from various observation of IC443 B, C and G, which will served as useful shock diagnostic.
-Line profile modeling of near-infrared emission H2 S(5) with SOFIA of \cite{reach_supernova_2019} provided a constraints on preshock density $n(H_2)\approx 10^3-10^4 $ cm\(^{-3}\), and shock velocity in the range of 30--60 km/s, sufficient to produce the observed H$_2$ line-widths.
+We follow the same roadmap for the prediction of the CO line profile with IC443.
+Excitation models were used to estimate shock properties in both observations of \cite{van_dishoeck_submillimeter_1993} and \cite{rho_shocked_2021}. \cite{reach_supernova_2019} has developed theoretical line profile prediction for H$_2$ from various observations of IC443 B, C, and G, which will serve as useful shock diagnostic.
+Line profile modeling of near-infrared emission H$_2$ S(5) with SOFIA of \cite{reach_supernova_2019} provided a constraints on preshock density $n(H_2)\approx 10^3-10^4 $ cm\(^{-3}\), and shock velocity in the range of 30--60 km/s, sufficient to produce the observed H$_2$ line-widths.

-The CO observation of \cite{van_dishoeck_submillimeter_1993} provided an exhaustive constraints the origin of the CO emission in IC443.
-From $^{12}$CO and $^{13}$CO line ratios and excitation calculation for clump B and C, best fits of excitation calculation indicate preshock density n$(H_2)\sim 10^3$--$10^4$ at initial gas temperature less than 20K.
+The CO observation of \cite{van_dishoeck_submillimeter_1993} provided exhaustive constraints on the origin of the CO emission in IC443.
+From $^{12}$CO and $^{13}$CO line ratios and excitation calculation for clump B and C, best fits of excitation calculation indicate preshock density n$(H_2)\sim 10^3$--$10^4$ at an initial gas temperature less than 20K.
 Quite importantly, preshock density of clump G cannot exceed $\num{5e4}$ cm\(^{-3}\) due to self-absorption of HCO$^{+}$ and HCN, indicating low excitation temperature (Section 5.2 of \cite{van_dishoeck_submillimeter_1993}).

 In this work, we found the linewidth from a-priori models sufficient to reproduce observations in clump GI.
 For both CO(2-1) and CO(3-2), one-component models n(H$_{2}) \sim \num{8e3}$ cm$^{-3}$ and V$_{\rm{Shock}} \sim 35$ km s$^{-1}$ make good fits with observation (see Figure \ref{fig:ic443profile}).
 This prediction is in agreement with prediction from H$_2$ theoretical modeling of \cite{reach_supernova_2019} ( $\num{6e3}$ cm$^{-3}$, 37 km s$^{-1}$) and infer that denser, high-frequency CS-producing components ($\sim 10^5$ cm$^{-3}$) are well-separated from low-J-CO-producing component in this region, a conclusion both reflected in \cite{turner_detection_1992} and \cite{van_dishoeck_submillimeter_1993}, where lower density gas are suggested to be responsible to low-frequency mission of CO (eg. 3-2 and 2-1), and higher density for high-frequency CS, (eg. 5-4 and 7-6).
 The strong self-absorption feature of both CO(2-1) and 3-2 in clump GI, around -5 km s$^{-1}$, suggests the ambient gas velocity.